potato-tf/MGE-VScript/README.md

 ## Localization
 - Localization files are automatically detected by `cl_language` for per-player language settings, if a string is not localized it will default back to the DEFAULT_LANGUAGE constant.
-- **Non-English translations are machine translated**, please submit pull requests to fix any bad translations.
+- **Some translations are machine translated**, please submit pull requests to fix any bad ones.